 Exploring Massachusetts’ Harbors

-As summer melts away into fall, it’s prime time for boating trips up and down our Massachusetts coastline.
-Given a nice weekend weather forecast, this is the perfect time to explore some nearby ports of call, enjoy some dockside dining, shop along pretty streets and maybe spend an hour or two soaking up the rays at a new beach.
+As summer melts away into fall, it is prime time for boating trips up and down our Massachusetts coastline.
+Given a nice weekend weather forecast, this is the perfect time to explore some nearby ports of call, enjoy some dockside dining, shop along pretty streets and maybe spend an hour or two soaking up the rays at a new beach

 From the South Shore to the North, Massachusetts is blessed with numerous protected bays and harbors, and some quintessential New England villages and towns to explore.
 Here’s a short list of some of our favorites.

 The town where “dawns breaks over” is certainly a boating center on the North Shore: there are more than 1,200 recreational boats registered here, two-thirds of them sailing vessels.

 There is no dearth of slips or moorings in this town, which is home to some of America’s oldest and most prestigious yacht clubs: the Marblehead Yacht Club, the Eastern Yacht Club, the Boston Yacht Club, the Pleon Yacht Club, the Dolphin Yacht Club and the Corinthian Yacht Club.
 Call ahead and you should be all set for a tie-up.
 The harbormaster’s office is near Crocker Park at Tucker’s Wharf, and you can tie up for 30 minutes at the town dock.

 You’ll feel like a veteran of the America’s Cup just by wandering around the crooked streets of Marblehead’s waterfront district.
 Good food can be found at places like The Landing, 5 Corners Kitchen, Maddie’s and The Barnacle.